Iowa State University vs University of Iowa

 The Financial Comparison

-Ten years after enrollment, University of Iowa graduates earn a median of $64,762 compared to $63,386 at Iowa State University.
-The payback period is 7.6 years at Iowa State University versus 7.7 years at University of Iowa.
+Then look at what that buys.
+Ten years after enrollment, University of Iowa graduates earn a median $64,762 against $63,386 at Iowa State University.
+The cost earns itself back in 7.6 years at Iowa State University and 7.7 years at University of Iowa.

-Graduates leave University of Iowa with a median $22,500 in debt versus $22,869 at Iowa State University.
-The debt-to-earnings ratios are 0.52 and 0.47 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Iowa owing a median $22,500 versus $22,869 at Iowa State University.
+Their debt-to-earnings ratios are 0.52 and 0.47 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers